The War of Art

 The artist, the protagonist in this story, is anyone that creates.
 Artists create paintings, business plans, callsheets, youtube videos, strategies, articles, products, networks, charitable endeavors, better physical health or even a better life for themselves.
 If there’s anything that you are meant to be creating, you’ll hear the message in this book loud and clear.

 You may love your art but that doesn’t mean that you won’t find yourself on the battlefield with resistance on many days.
 Steven Pressfield suggests that resistance is something that we go to war against, perhaps this resonates with you like it did for me.

 Resistance comes into our life to challenge how much we care about something.
-The more that resistance comes up against you, the more you should pursue something, because the greatest resistance happens with the things that matter to us the most.
+The more that resistance comes up against you, he suggests, the more you should pursue something.
+That's because the greatest resistance comes up for us against the things that matter to us the most.

-He talks about the common manifestations in which resistance makes its appearance in our lives, the ways that we procrastinate through unsuspecting things.
+He talks about the common manifestations in which resistance makes its appearance in our lives, the unsuspecting ways that we procrastinate.
 The little things that constantly come up and make themselves seem more urgent than what we want to achieve.
 These are the things that give resistance strength.

 What we can do in the face of the many reasons and excuses that come up as resistance in our lives is to go to work, consistently.
 Any experienced artists know that the hardest part is usually showing up.

 He talks about being a professional vs. being an amateur.
 What sets the two apart?
 While amateurs may dabble in a hobby from time to time, professionals go to work every day.
 If you’re a writer, a painter, or an entrepreneur, you have to show up in the same way.
 You may not have yet reached the level in which you’ve been recognized as a professional, but that will come only if you treat it like a job.